trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 An AID can specify the [[ref: designated aliases]] that will be listed in the `equivalentId` and `alsoKnownAs` properties by issuing a [[ref: designated aliases]] verifiable attestation.
 This attestation contains a set of [[ref: AID controlled identifiers]] that the AID controller authorizes.
 If the identifier is a `did:webs` identifier then it is truly equivalent and will be listed in the `equivalentId` property.
-If the identifier is a non-`did:webs` DID then it will be listed in the `alsoKnownAs` property.
+If the identifier is a DID then it will be listed in the `alsoKnownAs` property.

 #### Designated Aliases event details